nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### 5.1.1.
 Create Patient Record 📝🚑

 **What it does**  <br>
-This feature lets you add a new patient record into the CareCentral system, keeping track of all the essential details for each patient.
+This command allows you to add a new patient record into the CareCentral system, keeping track of all the essential details for each patient.

 **Command Format**  <br>
 `add-patient n/NAME ic/NRIC a/AGE p/PHONE_NUMBER e/EMAIL [t/TAG]…`